Official websites use .mil

 Secure .mil websites use HTTPS

 Fort Indiantown Gap has made significant investments to develop realistic and contemporary training sites for a variety of unit training requirements.
 The installation is constantly improving and investing in the training facilities.
-Units may schedule ranges by calling one of the training professionals at FTIG Range Operations (717) 861-2152/2153 or through RFMSS https://rfmss.belvoir.army.mil.
+Units may schedule ranges and training through RFMSS https://rfmss.belvoir.army.mil.
 Personnel requiring access to RFMSS should contact the RFMSS Functional Administrator at 717-861-9353.

 Back to Top

-Capable of supporting both fixed wing and rotary aircraft training, Fort Indiantown Gap’s Muir Army Airfield is the second busiest Army heliport in the nation and the 6th busiest airport in Pennsylvania.
-The unique location of Muir Army Airfield–with its close proximity to prime tactical training areas, local area instrument training environment and restricted airspace – is the base of operations for a wide variety of rotary wing, fixed wing, and unmanned aerial systems.
+Capable of supporting both fixed wing and rotary aircraft training, Fort Indiantown Gap’s Muir Army Heliport is the second busiest Army heliport in the nation and the sixth busiest airport in Pennsylvania.
+The unique location of Muir Army Heliport – with its close proximity to prime tactical training areas, local area instrument training environment, and restricted airspace – is the base of operations for a wide variety of rotary wing, fixed wing, and unmanned aerial systems.
 Aviation units safely execute more than 100,000 movements each year from Muir.

 Build teamwork by constructing a rope bridge over Shuey Lake.
 Boats are available from MWR for this training.

 Our Shadow UAS facility, located just east of Muir Army Airfield, consists of a building and a runway able to support launch and recovery operations.
 Aircraft are able to transition from national airspace to restricted special use airspace to conduct flight operations.
 The installation has ample restricted airspace to support flight operations as well as manned-unmanned teaming.
 Due to runway orientation, the facility can only support landing in one direction at the current time.

 Virtual training on the Shadow is available on the Shadow Crew Trainer (SCT) please see the section on virtual training for more information